 Books to help kids and teens celebrate Black History Month

-Parker Shines On written by Parker Curry & Jessica Curry and illustrated by Brittany Jackson
+Parker Shines On by by Parker Curry & Jessica Curry; illustrated by Brittany Jackson; with an afterword by Misty Copeland

-Ruby’s Reunion Day Dinner written by Angela Dalton and illustrated by Jestenia Southerland
+Ruby’s Reunion Day Dinner by Angela Dalton and illustrated by Jestenia Southerland

-Change Sings written by Amanda Gorman and illustrated by Loren Long
+Change Sings by Amanda Gorman and pictures by Loren Long

-Ambitious Girl written by Meena Harris and illustrated by Marissa Valdez
+Ambitious Girl by Meena Harris and illustrated by Marissa Valdez

-When Langston Dances written by Kaija Langley and illustrated by Keith Mallett
+When Langston Dances by Kaija Langley and illustrated by Keith Mallett

-Family Reunion written by Chad & Dad Richardson and illustrated by Ashleigh Corrin
+Family Reunion by Chad & Dad Richardson and illustrated by Ashleigh Corrin

 Black Boy Joy edited by Kwame Mbalia